 Setup: In many popular novels, the main (often only) female character serves as a completion prize for the male protagonist.
 Sure, she might throw out a handy plot clue or a few sassy jibes, but her primary purpose is to ensure the hero goes home with a trophy.
 Invariably described as “beautiful” in the book blurb, she’s the narrative equivalent of a blow-up doll, often with as much personality.

 - Give the female character strong goals of her own (even better if they don’t align perfectly with her male counterpart’s).

 - Moderate the instant attraction often cited in these situations, making the relationship less overtly sexual.

-Subversion: The heroine of my novel-in-progress prizes the strength she’s achieved without trendy biomechanical enhancements and relies on physical activity to cope with PTSD from military service.
-An accident—or what looks like one—early in the story shatters her body and her world.
-Part of her journey involves coping with a new physical reality.
-Although sex plays a role in this, it’s not about validation from a lover, but reclaiming her own body autonomy.
-In this way, the heroine is a sex prize: her own.
+Subversion: I once wrote a biopunk heroine who prized the strength she’d achieved without trendy biomechanical enhancements, until an accident—or what looks like one—early in the story shattered her body and her world.
+Part of her journey involved coping with a new physical reality.
+Although sex played a role in this, it wasn’t about validation from a lover, but reclaiming her own body autonomy.
+In this way, the heroine was a sex prize: her own.